 What is Health Science?

 The goal of health science is the maintenance and improvement of health through the application of science.
-The field encompasses a variety of sub-disciplines relating to the care of health, including the study of public health, nutrition, disease and other issues that affect health and well-being.
+The field encompasses a variety of sub-disciplines relating to the care of health, including the study of public health, healthcare administration, health promotion and education, nutrition, disease and other issues that affect health and well-being.
+Students who have earned a Health Sciences degree may work in hospitals, government agencies, non-profit organizations, private companies or schools.

 About the Program